 Diagnosing and TMJ Treatment in Jacksonville

-In dentistry, there is no one size fits all solution for any problem or condition; this couldn’t be more true for TMJ Disorders.
-Each problem is unique to the individual patient and treatment planning is entirely dependent on the diagnosis.
-Dr. Alexander has worked with many TMJ patients, giving him a library of cases to reference and compare to when creating a TMJ treatment plan.
+In dentistry, there is no one size fits all solution for any problem or condition.
+This couldn’t be more true for TMJ Disorders.
+Each problem is unique to the individual patient, and treatment planning depends entirely on the diagnosis.
+Dr. Alexander has worked with many TMJ patients, giving him a library of cases to reference and compare when creating a TMJ treatment plan.